Import Google Analytics goals and transactions into AdWords

 Benefits of importing Google Analytics goals

 Importing your Google Analytics goals into AdWords conversion tracking offers a few benefits.
-They include:
+These include:

-- Access your Google Analytics conversions and data related to your AdWords clicks.
+- Access your Google Analytics conversions and any data related to your AdWords clicks.

 - See Google Analytics conversion data in AdWords.

-- Give Conversion Optimizer access to data that helps optimize bids, potentially increasing conversions and lowering costs.
+- Give Conversion Optimiser access to data that helps to optimise bids, potentially increasing conversions and lowering costs.

 You might not need to import Google Analytics transactions if you already use AdWords conversion tracking on a particular page.
-(Using both could cause conversions to be double-counted.)
+Using both could cause conversions to be counted twice.

 To start importing data, you'll need the following: